Ask AI

 Function: Filter by a condition

 This action helps you narrow down a list of items based on specific criteria you define.
-Imagine you have a long list of customers, products, or tasks, and you only want to see the ones that meet certain requirements.
-This action allows you to do just that, providing you with a count of the items that match your condition.
+Imagine you have a long list of customers, products, or tasks, and you only want to see the ones that meet certain conditions, like customers in a specific region or products below a certain price.
+This action allows you to do just that, creating a new, smaller list containing only the items that match your rules.

 • Inputs: